-Communication happens at many points along the design process, but sharing research findings with your team, which may include both designers and developers, is a key step.
+You'll communicate throughout the design process.
+However, sharing research findings with your team, including both designers and developers, is a key step.

-Different companies have different approaches for sharing findings, and often you may want to create a couple versions of the same information in different formats in order to get it to the people who need to see it.
-You may also create multiple formats with the same "audience" in mind, because everyone responds differently to information (some people love spreadsheets, while others want bullet points, and others a visual representation) .
+Different companies have different approaches for sharing findings.
+You may often want to create a few versions of the same information in different formats to get it to the people who need to see it.
+You may also create multiple formats with the same audience in mind because everyone responds differently to information (some people love spreadsheets, while others want bullet points, and others a visual representation).
 Here's a sampling of ways you may want to share what you've uncovered with your team:

 On a Slack channel